Permaculture Living Lands Trust

 Andrew Faust has more than 30 years of work in environmental/ecological education with high school, college-age, and adult students.
 He is founder and director of the Center for Bioregional Living, and is a certified Permaculture Designer who has led permaculture design courses for the past 10 years in New York City, upstate New York, and Vermont certifying more than 500 graduates, and before that in West Virginia.
 During that time, he has designed and installed numerous permaculture sites including biodynamic farms and gardens, natural spring development, rainwater harvest systems, biodigesters, and natural building designs.

-David Harper has more than 30 years of work with nonprofit land conservation organizations with conservation land trusts, community land trusts and local food and farming organizations, resulting in permanently preserving 7,000+ acres of farmland, natural areas, and cultural and historic sites in Pennsylvania, North Carolina, and South Carolina.
+David Harper has more than 30 years of work with conservation land trusts, community land trusts and local food and farming organizations, resulting in permanently preserving 8,000+ acres of farmland, natural areas, and cultural and historic sites in Pennsylvania, North Carolina, and South Carolina.
 His role as a cofounder of PLLT is a natural progression of this nonprofit conservation career, and will draw on his extensive skills and experience earned in this field, including 7 years serving as an executive director.
 He has designed and taught a graduate level course in land conservation at the University of Pennsylvania.
+He currently runs a land conservation consulting practice, Land In Common, and serves as Director of the Agrarian Fund at Agrarian Trust

 Lisa DePiano has more than 15 years of experience as an environmental / ecological educator, currently designing and teaching courses in permaculture and sustainable agriculture at the University of Massachusetts, Amherst with a focus on food forests and silvopasture.
 She has taught permaculture design to hundreds of students in the United States and abroad, and serves as a board member for the Permaculture Institute of the Northeast.
 Center for Bioregional Living Ellenville/ Brooklyn, NY